awsdocs/amazon-athena-user-guide/doc_source/show-create-table.md

 ## Parameters<a name="parameters"></a>

 **TABLE \[db\_name\.\]table\_name**
 The `db_name` parameter is optional\.
 If omitted, the context defaults to the current database\.
+The table name is required\.

 ## Examples<a name="examples"></a>